AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/php-settings.md

 >[!TIP]
 >
->If upgrading to PHP 8.1 and later, remove JSON from the `Runtime` > `Extensions` section in the `.magento.app.yaml` file and redeploy.
+>If upgrading to PHP 8.1 and later, remove JSON from the [`runtime: extensions:` property](properties.md#runtime) in the `.magento.app.yaml` file and redeploy.
 The JSON extension comes installed in Cloud environment since PHP 8.0.

 ## Configure PHP